The Smithsonian Institute / Adobe Stock

 President Kennedy signed into law the Equal Pay Act, which required private employers to pay employees equitable wages for the same work under the same conditions regardless of race, color, religion, national origin, or sex.

-Betty Friedan published The Feminine Mystique, in which she argued the women deserved more than the traditional roles they had thus far occupied.
+Betty Friedan published The Feminine Mystique, in which she argued that women deserved more than the traditional roles they had thus far occupied.
 Her influential book is credited for initiating the second wave of feminism in the U.S.

 Congress passed the Civil Rights Act, including Title VII, which prohibited employment discrimination on the basis of race, color, religion, national origin, or sex.